-- Who is their main contact at the business?
+- Who their main contact at the business is.
 If this is the owner, his or her continued involvement will be more valuable.

-- What will the customer's future demand be for the business' products or services?
+- What their future demand will be for the business' products or services.

 - Does the business pay on time?